Wednesday, June 27, 2018

 A&A methodology automatically rules out "out of range volatility", they are not able to cater to that.
 For example if the GDP growth of Country A was 3.5% in 2015, an expert cannot readily commit to projecting 9.5% for GDP growth in 2016 - the variables under his justification table is not there to support such a hypothesis.

 Plus you will stand out like a sore thumb.
 That is also why if 100 economists predict the growth of US economy - I would not care about the weighted average but I would be very interested to know the two extremes' prediction and their arguments.
 The consensus is BS, only the ridiculed is worth noting.

 3) Intellectual integrity and muscle - Many experts do not have the intellectual integrity or muscle to support their opinions or platforms.
-Shouting and volume alone (especially by American business commentators) do not add to credibility.
+Shouting and volume alone (especially by American business commentators on TV) do not add to credibility.
 Good conclusions are always defensible, always persuasive and usually sheds some "new light" on the matter.

 Nobody is spooking anyone by revealing the level of debt the country is facing.
 Before we can properly address the debt, we have to be hone...

 (Farah Ann Abdul Hadi) There are tons of financial newsletters but the only one I read religiously is Maudlin Economics. ...